marek5050/Hyperledger_Todo_App/Part_2.md

 ---
 layout: post
-title: "Fabric:  Adding new functionality to the chaincode"
+title: "Fabric: Adding new functionality to the blockchain network"
 subtitle:  " maybe we need a version 2. of our todo app"
 date:   2018-02-01
 categories: fabric